Quick Sort Algorithm

 Quick sort time complexity analysis

-Divide part: Time complexity of the divide part is equal to the time complexity of the partition algorithm, which is O(n).
+• Divide part: Time complexity of the divide part = Time complexity of the partition = O(n).

-Conquer part: We are recursively solving two subproblems, where size of subproblems will depend on the choice of pivot in the partition process.
+• Conquer part: We are recursively solving two subproblems, where the size of the subproblems will depend on the choice of pivot in the partition.
 Suppose after the partition, i elements are in the left subarray and n - i - 1 elements are in the right subarray.
-So time complexity of conquer part = Time complexity of recursively sorting the left subarray + Time complexity of recursively sorting the right subarray = T(i) + T(n - i - 1).
+So time complexity of the conquer part = Time complexity of sorting the left subarray + Time complexity of sorting the right subarray = T(i) + T(n - i - 1).

-For calculating time complexity T(n), we need to add time complexities of divide, conquer, and combine parts.
+For calculating the time complexity T(n), we add time complexities of divide, conquer, and combine parts.

 = T(i) + T(n — i — 1) + O(n)